 The challenge for law enforcement is securely managing and storing all of this ever-growing data while keeping it accessible in an increasingly mobile environment.
 To remain successful law enforcement needs to do what most other sectors have already done… leverage the benefits of hyper scale computing available in the cloud.
 In fact, most experts agree that when it comes to law enforcement agencies moving to the cloud it’s not a question of if, but when.

 Broadly defined, cloud-based systems are any that use the internet to store, manage, and process data off-site rather than on a local server.
-While many departments have been reluctant to migrate to the cloud for a variety of reasons, adopting cloud-based resources can actually make case management much more efficient, and even more secure.
+While many departments have been reluctant to migrate to the cloud for a variety of reasons, adopting cloud-based solutions can actually make investigative case management much more efficient, and even more secure.

 Cloud providers operate on massive scales and offer the highest levels of expertise and resources that simply aren’t available at most police departments, this adds value for agencies moving to the cloud including increased reliability, accessibility, security and integrity.

 Security of sensitive data has always been a concern of law enforcement and understandably this has been the primary inhibitor to adopting cloud solutions.
 However, what some in law enforcement may find surprising is that many IT experts believe that cloud based systems are actually more secure than conventional ones.
 In fact, Gartner, a leading research company, projects that the number of breaches of cloud based systems will be at least 60% lower than legacy environments by the year 2020.

 Benefit #1 Compliance

 Compliance is a big concern for all law enforcement agencies, but it’s a mistake to assume cloud based systems can’t comply.
 In fact, the FBI’s CJIS division (Criminal Justice Information Services) has policies and recommendations that apply to both on premise and cloud-based solutions for software and storage.